-Xiao-I's History and Corporate Structure
+Our History and Corporate Structure

 Xiao-I was incorporated in the Cayman Islands on August 13, 2018, with limited liability under the Companies Act.
-Upon incorporation, the authorized share capital of the Company was US\$50,000 divided into 1,000,000,000 shares, par value of US\$0.00005 each, comprising of 1,000,000,000 Ordinary Shares of a par value of US\$0.00005 each.
-The Company is a holding company.
+Upon incorporation, the authorized share capital of our Company was US\$50,000 divided into 1,000,000,000 shares, par value of US\$0.00005 each, comprising of 1,000,000,000 Ordinary Shares of a par value of US\$0.00005 each.
+Our Company is a holding company.

-On August 30, 2018, Xiao-I established its wholly-owned subsidiary AI Plus, under the law of British Virgin Islands, as its intermediate holding company, which then established its wholly-owned subsidiary, Xiao-i Technology under the law of Hong Kong, which in turn established a wholly-owned PRC subsidiary, Zhizhen Technology or WFOE, on March 29, 2019.
-Subsequently, Xiao-I, through WFOE, entered into a series of contractual arrangements with Shanghai Xiao-i and its shareholders whereby Xiao-I was established as the primary beneficiary of Shanghai Xiao-i for accounting purposes.
-Xiao-I has recognized the net assets of Shanghai Xiao-i at historical cost with no change in basis in the consolidated financial statements upon the completion of this reorganization.
+On August 30, 2018, we established our wholly-owned subsidiary AI Plus Holding Limited ("AI Plus"), under the law of British Virgin Islands, as our intermediate holding company, which then established its wholly-owned subsidiary, Xiao-i Technology Limited ("Xiao-i Technology") under the law of Hong Kong, which in turn established a wholly-owned PRC subsidiary, Zhizhen Artificial Technology (Shanghai) Company Limited ("Zhizhen Technology") or the WFOE, on March 29, 2019.
+Subsequently, we, through our WFOE, entered into a series of contractual arrangements with Shanghai Xiao-i and its shareholders whereby we were established as the primary beneficiary of Shanghai Xiao-i.
+We have recognized the net assets of Shanghai Xiao-i at historical cost with no change in basis in the consolidated financial statements upon the completion of this reorganization

 As of the date of this prospectus, Al Plus, Xiao-i Technology and Zhizhen Technology do not have any substantive business operations.
-As a result of Xiao-I's indirect ownership in Zhizhen Technology and the variable interest entity contractual arrangements, Xiao-I is regarded as the primary beneficiary of the VIE for accounting purposes.
-Xiao-I treats the PRC entities as its consolidated affiliated entities under U.S. GAAP, and have consolidated the financial results of these entities in Xiao-I's consolidated financial statements in accordance with U.S. GAAP.
-For more details and risks related to the variable interest entity structure, please see "Risk Factors - Risks Relating to Our Corporate Structure" on page 52 of this prospectus.
+For more details and risks related to our variable interest entity structure, please see "Risk Factors - Risks Related to Our Corporate Structure."
+As a result of our direct ownership in Zhizhen Technology and the variable interest entity contractual arrangements, we are regarded as the primary beneficiary of the VIE.
+We treat the VIE and its subsidiaries as our consolidated affiliated entities under U.S. GAAP, and have consolidated the financial results of these entities in our consolidated financial statements in accordance with U.S. GAAP.
+The Company, its wholly-owned subsidiaries, the VIE and the VIE's subsidiaries are collectively referred to as the "Group."